How To Get Rid Of Mice

 Urine phosphoresces under a black light and will reveal the areas you must treat with bleach or a household disinfectant.

 When he turned his black light on, little iridescent spots glowed all over the office…on top of the coffeemaker, on every keyboard, even on the sweater of a lady who usually left it draped over the back of her chair when she went home.
 He got the job for his company.

 If you have a mouse problem, you must get a black light.
-They’re cheap and available at pet supply stores, hardware stores, and in an Amazon ad above.
+They’re cheap and available at pet supply stores, hardware stores, and online.
 You must keep checking and treating, even when it seems that you might have the mouse problem beaten.

 Electrical cords, the tangle of wires connecting your computer to all of its component parts, and ignition wires are common targets.

 As you might imagine, we had an ongoing rodent eradication program at our store, but that didn’t immunize us from problems.